grscheller/neovim-notes/vimFactoids.md

 types of registers in [vimSpecificFeatures](vimSpecificFeatures.md#types-of-registers).

-Note: In older vi documentation and jargon, registers are refered to as buffers.
+Note: In older vi documentation and jargon, registers are referred to as buffers.

 ### The default register